Software Craftsmanship

 Choosing the Right Technology Stack: A Decision Framework for CTOs

 Technology stack decisions are among the most critical choices a CTO makes, with consequences that can last for years.
-Having guided dozens of companies through these decisions as a cloud architecture consultant India, I've developed a systematic framework that balances immediate needs with long-term strategic goals.
+Having guided dozens of companies through these decisions as a cloud architecture consultant, I've developed a systematic framework that balances immediate needs with long-term strategic goals.
 This approach to choosing the right technology stack for startups has helped companies avoid costly migrations and scale effectively.
+In 2026, the landscape has evolved with TypeScript becoming the default choice for serious applications, AI tooling dramatically improving developer productivity, and platform engineering emerging as a critical consideration.

 The High Cost of Wrong Technology Decisions